maxxzzi/MyProfile/README.md

 * 🌱 I’m currently learning coding using arduino
 * 🤝 I’m looking to collaborate on creating websites
 * 🤔 I’m looking for help with coding
-* 💬 Ask me about idk
+* 💬 Ask me about anything
 * 📫 How to reach me: contact me through messenger or facebook
 * ❤️ I love my dog
 * ⚡ Fun fact: no